J-Speights/pySMASH/README.md

 ## Contributing

 Contributions to pySMASH are welcome.
-Please ensure to update tests as appropriate.
+Please fork the repository and make pull requests.

 ## Acknowledgments